scu-zjz/ForensicHub-doc/docs/guide/quickstart/1_model_zoo.md

 # Case One: Reproduce SoTA Papers by Training with Model Zoo
 We believe that the fastest way to learn is "Learn by Doing" (learning by doing), so we will help users get started quickly through several cases.

 Overall, IMDL-BenCo helps you quickly complete the development of image tampering detection scientific research projects through command line calls similar to `git` and `conda`.
-If you have learned front-end technologies like vue, understanding the design pattern of IMDLBenCo according to vue-cli will be very easy.
+If you have learned front-end technologies like vue, understanding the design pattern of ForensicHub according to vue-cli will be very easy.

 Anyway, please refer to [Installation](./install.md) to complete the installation of IMDL-BenCo first.